Taiwrash/workshops/magic-square/README.md

 Remember, all the nine squares are in a container.
 The CSS snippet above will authomatically create a `60px by 60px` square for us which displays in a 3 by 3 matrix format, with a gap of `30px` between each other with the help of the css property `gap`.

+### Explanations!.
+As mentioned earlier, This workshop will be implementing the CSS layout module called CSS grid which uses rows and columns to simplify or eradicate the usage of float and position properties in web page design.
+Bqelow is the simple and easy to grab explanation!
+   1. CSS grid always consist of parent element with one or more child element.
+In this workshop div tag with the class attribute of container serves as the parent element with nine div which is refers to as children in CSS grid terms.
+   2. To enable CSS grid, you need to use the CSS property `display` and set it value to `grid` with this CSS grid module is ready to go.
+   3. After display property set to grid, every element inside the parent element is refers to as CSS items which can be control in rows and columns.
+Vertical lines are columns while the horizontal lines are rows.
+   4. The space between two grid items is `gap` or `grid-gap`.
+Taking closer look at the CSS snippet above, you can see how the `gap` was set to `30px`
+   5. `grid-template-columns`: this a property that defines the number of columns in the grid layout.
+It values can be in `px, % em auto` and other relatives CSS values and it is repeated in the numberb of columns we want as shown above.
+   6. `grid-template-rows`: behave same way as grid-template-columns but in rows that is in horizontal grid layout
+   7. `justify-content`: This align grid items horizontally as the value indicates while `align-items` also justify and align the grid items vertically.

 OH yes! we are getting there.
 Let's display each square and see the wonderful work we've been doing so far.
 By adding the following CSS snippet, you will be happy to see the great work you have been doing so far.

 ```css